There are no editorial notes about this cover which shows a De Havilland DH.90 Dragonflyof the Rhodesian and Nyasaland Airways.

 According to the Aviation Safety Network database, this aircraft crashed near Gwelo, Southern Rhodesia, on 20 December 1938, nine months after this Part was published.

 Engineless flying in gliders and sailplanes.
-There is a school of thought which frowns on the art of gliding and soaring flight or even goes so far as to treat it almost with derision, but it is, after all, linked historically with the beginnings of our subject, and since it provides a sport which attracts exponents throughout the world.
-Whatever may be one’s view of its utility value, it is none the less interesting to study, as was shown in a recent Royal Aeronautical Society lecture by our contributor, G M Buxton.
-Many now well-known personalities were active on gliders in the more or less pioneering days and much valuable work was done by them.
-As shown in the chapter on the history of flying in Part 1, the early glider experiments were the first steps to controlled heavier-than-air flight, and the coming of the internal combustion engine changed this dream into reality.
+Although there is a school of thought which frowns on the art of gliding and soaring flight, it is linked historically with the beginnings of flight and since it provides a sport which attracts exponents throughout the world.
+The early glider experiments were the first steps to controlled heavier-than-air flight, and the coming of the internal combustion engine changed this dream into reality.

 Modern Soaring Flight